 Isolation Valves – A herringbone style design is used in larger systems.
-This reduces the total pipe length, decreases the lateral pipe size and increases the flow capacity per hole.
+This reduces the total pipe length, decreases the lateral pipe size, and increases the flow capacity per hole.

 Installation – Our specifications dictate consistent and adequate trench depth, minimal use of wire splices, acceptable trench compaction and turf restoration, plumbing and electrical workmanship, no material substitution, joint restraints versus thrust blocks on PVC pipe, code compliance, and more.
-Installation of the system should be monitored by ATI to ensure the materials and workmanship is meet these specifications.
+Installation of the system should be monitored by ATI to ensure the materials and workmanship meet these specifications.